JoshOrndorff/LearnRholangByExample/cheatSheet/README.md

 ## Pattern Syntax

-A pattern is a Name or a Process where processes are substituted with any combination of:
+A pattern is a Name or a Process where some (or no) processes that make up components are substituted with any combination of:
 * A free variable
 * `Bool` `Int` `String` `Uri` `ByteArray` Type patterns
 * `[ Head ...
 Tail ]` `Set( Head ...
 Tail )` where `Tail` is a variable